Alcohol (chemistry): Ziegler and oxo processes

 In the Ziegler process, linear alcohols are produced from ethylene and triethylaluminium followed by oxidation and hydrolysis.
 An idealized synthesis of 1-octanol is shown:

 The process generates a range of alcohols that are separated by distillation.

 Many higher alcohols are produced by hydroformylation of alkenes followed by hydrogenation.
 When applied to a terminal alkene, as is common, one typically obtains a linear alcohol:

 Such processes give fatty alcohols, which are useful for detergents.

 Hydration reactions

-Some low molecular weight alcohols of industrial importance are produced by the addition of water to alkenes.
-Ethanol, isopropanol, 2-butanol, and tert-butanol are produced by this general method.
-Two implementations are employed, the direct and indirect methods.
-The direct method avoids the formation of stable intermediates, typically using acid catalysts.
-In the indirect method, the alkene is converted to the sulfate ester, which is subsequently hydrolyzed.
-The direct hydration uses ethylene (ethylene hydration) or other alkenes from cracking of fractions of distilled crude oil.
+Industry produces low-weight molecular alcohols (e.g. ethanol, isopropanol, 2-butanol, and tert-butanol) through the acid-catalyzed hydration of alkenes, the latter typically from cracking fractions of distilled crude oil.
+Two implementations are employed: the direct and indirect methods.
+In the indirect method, the alkene is converted to a sulfate ester, which is subsequently hydrolyzed.
+The direct method eschews intermediates, instead using water to quench an intermediate carbocation.

-Hydration is also used industrially to produce the diol ethylene glycol from ethylene oxide.
+Less aggressive reagents suffice for vicinal difunctionalization.
+In industry, the diol ethylene glycol forms when ethylene oxide is hydrolyzed.

+In the laboratory, sulfuric acid also catalyzes hydration of alkenes to secondary or tertiary alcohols.
+More controllable net hydrations proceed in multiple steps, with a vicinally-functionalized intermediate.
+Thus oxymercuration initially forms an organomercury alcohol, which can then undergo reductive demetalation; and alkenes react with N-bromosuccinimide and water to form halohydrins.
+In hydroboration-oxidation and the related Mukaiyama hydration, an alkene is hydrometalated, then oxidized.